BODY-LED trauma support

 busy Professionals

 For business leaders, entrepreneurs, and professionals in high-pressure roles, the demands can leave you feeling disconnected from yourself, constantly ‘on’ and unable to truly switch off.
+That was my expereince, too.
 I help you slow down, regulate your nervous system and reconnect with clarity and resilience — so you can lead from a more grounded and authentic place.

 Veterans & Military Community